-Since 2009/2010, we have led a local initiative to inspire children and young people to opt to take a foreign language as an option between school and university.
+Since 2009/2010, we have led a local initiative to inspire young people to opt to take a foreign language as an option between school and university.

 Shropshire Languages Society was originally founded in around by married couple Harry and Doris Bristow, son Richard Bristow and William Bell all of whom were grammar school languages teachers.
 There was previously a "French Circle" in Shrewsbury and a group of the "Alliance Française".
 The advice and support service was opened to give people of all ages the opportunity to seek advice on learning and careers involving languages, and the chance to extend language learning beyond the classroom.
 We also share good practice and C.P.D. in teaching and learning and now make extensive use of ICT and E-Learning.

-Since Richard Bristow died in 2011 the Society continues to run overseen by a Board of Trustees alongside its Senior Leadership Team.
-Mrs Gloria Bristow continues to have involvement with the Society as its main Benefactor.
+Since Richard Bristow died in 2011, the Society continues to be overseen by a Board of Trustees with Mr James Evans as its Benefactor, alongside its Senior Leadership Team.
+Mrs Gloria Bristow continues to have occassional involvement with the Society as its main Benefactor.
 We currenly hold the organisational status of a registered charity (no. 1157801)

 Tel: 01743 595128 / 07956 770886